Let’s put each software up against one another and see which comes out on top in terms of performance, additional features, and overall cost.

 For this comparison, I will use both my own in-house malware detection tests and find out which one offers my PC the best possible protection.
 I will also take a quick look at some independent research from the top antivirus labs running independent tests and consider other important aspects, including performance and the impact of scans on the speed of the PC.

-If you don’t have enough time to read the full comparison, here is the quick version: Norton is my choice in this comparison, due to superior malware detection rates, good value for money, and useful additional features including a password manager and parental controls.
+If you don’t have enough time to read the full comparison, here is the quick version: Norton is my choice in this comparison, because of superior malware detection rates and good value for money.

 Kaspersky was founded in Russia in 1997 and currently operates in 200 countries.
 They protect over 400 million users and help 250,000 corporate clients with cybersecurity.
 The company’s portfolio is impressive and includes leading endpoint protection and services to fight the most sophisticated and evolving digital threats.
-However, Kaspersky is controversial, as some privacy enthusiasts are wary due to the alleged links with the Russian government.
+However, Kaspersky is controversial, as some privacy enthusiasts are wary due to its Russian jurisdiction.

 Kaspersky offers a free security cloud program.
 As expected, it offers very basic features and only gives you core protection against common viruses and suspicious websites.
 The next tier offers you, again, basic software, but with the added feature of not slowing your computer down while protecting it.
 Next, Kaspersky Internet Security features webcam protection and an encrypted browser for when you bank online.
 Kaspersky Total Protection features all of the above, but with parental controls, a password manager, and file backup.
 Finally, the new Security Cloud program includes antivirus, anti-ransomware, mobile security, VPN, parental controls, and privacy tools.

 Both Norton and Kaspersky discount your first year of subscription.
-Norton 360 Deluxe software is $50 off for the first year, cutting the price to $49.99, at the time of writing.
-Similarly, Kaspersky offers a hefty discount off its Total Security software, also coming in at $49.99.
+Norton 360 Deluxe software is $50 (GBP £37.11) off for the first year, cutting the price to $49.99, at the time of writing.
+Similarly, Kaspersky offers a hefty discount off its Total Security software, coming in at $26.99.

 In terms of price, Norton and Kaspersky are about even.
 Later in this comparison, I’ll delve into what they both have to offer consumers.